roisinanglim/boxplot.py/README.md

 # Boxplot

-This repsoitory contains nvestigate and explain box plots and their use
+This repsoitory contains an in depth explanation of box plots and their use.

+Wihin the repsoitory it expains how to create and interpret a boxplot.